aibots-team/aigc-lightning/docs/source-pytorch/guides/data.rst

     return {"a": [dl1, dl2], "b": [dl3, dl4]}

 Lightning automatically collates the batches from multiple iterables based on a "mode".
-This is done with our :class:`~lightning.pytorch.utilities.CombinedLoader` class.
+This is done with our :class:`~lightning.pytorch.utilities.combined_loader.CombinedLoader` class.
-The list of modes available can be found in :paramref:`~lightning.pytorch.utilities.combined_loader.CombinedLoader.mode`.
+The list of modes available can be found by looking at the :paramref:`~lightning.pytorch.utilities.combined_loader.CombinedLoader.mode` documentation.

 By default, the ``"max_size_cycle"`` mode is used during training and the ``"sequential"`` mode is used during validation, testing, and prediction.
-To choose a different mode, you can use the :class:`~lightning.pytorch.utilities.CombinedLoader` class directly with your mode of choice:
+To choose a different mode, you can use the :class:`~lightning.pytorch.utilities.combined_loader.CombinedLoader` class directly with your mode of choice:

 .. code-block:: python